siqb/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to first start with the NVIDIA architecture as a baseline and then refine it from there.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...